How to round down in Python

 print(np.floor(values))--OUTPUT--[ 1.
 5. -3. -5.]

-When you're working with collections of numbers, especially in data analysis, the NumPy library is indispensable.
-Its numpy.floor() function is built for efficiency, applying the floor operation to every element in an array at once.
+When you're working with collections of numbers, especially in data science, the NumPy library is incredibly efficient.
+The numpy.floor() function is designed to operate on entire arrays at once—a process known as vectorization.

 Using decimal.Decimal for precise rounding